amykatherines/PyBer_Analysis/README.md

 # PyBer Ride-Sharing Analysis

 ## Overview
 PyBer's CEO has requested an analysis for ride-sharing data help the company improve access to ridesharing services and determine affordability to underserved neighborhoods.
 Our analysis will create visualizations of our ride-share data aggregated by city type - Rural, Suburban and Urban and viewed over time.
-The visualizations will assist in viewing the relationship between drivers, riders and types of city.
+The visualizations will assist in viewing the relationship between drivers, riders and type of city.
 I'll also provide my three recommendations for the business based on the data analysis.

 ## Results

 ### City Type Summary Data

-We first aggregated data by each city type - Urban, Suburban, and Rural - to view number of rides, number of drivers and total fare amouts.
+We first aggregated data by each city type - Urban, Suburban, and Rural - to view number of rides, number of drivers and total fare amounts.
 We also calculated the average price of a fare and average fare by driver the city type.
 You can see this data in the following chart:

 ![City Type Totals](/analysis/City_Type_Totals_Averages_DF.png)